johnrnelson/api-puppy/README.md

 - [ ] Refactor the code to please the puritist?

-Break our your favorite editor to write some code in your favorite language on your favorite platform.
+Break out your favorite editor to write some code in your favorite language on your favorite platform.